Company Registration in Malta

 Legal address functions

-The registered office serves as the primary location for all official correspondence and notifications from Maltese government authorities, including tax notices and requests from regulatory authorities.
-This ensures proper and timely management of corporate and tax liabilities.
+Legal representation and correspondence | The registered office serves as the official address for all correspondence from Maltese governmental authorities, including tax notices and regulatory requests.
+This ensures timely management of corporate and tax liabilities. |

-The legal address is part of the mandatory information provided when registering a company.
-It acts as the company’s physical representative office in Malta, emphasizing its legal presence in the country.
+Requirements for Registration | The address is a compulsory element during company registration.
+It represents the company’s physical office in Malta and confirms its legal presence in the country. |

-The address should be available for legal checks and inspections by government agencies, if required.
-This includes tax audits, audits, and other regulatory inspections.
+Availability for inspections | The address must be accessible for legal checks and inspections by government agencies, such as tax audits or other regulatory reviews, if necessary. |

-How to set a legal address
+How to Set a Legal Address

 Can I open a branch of a foreign company in Malta?